Wolferacing/wolfsdenvideo/README.md

     -   `app.js`: The main application entry point, handling WebSocket connections, server logic, and the main tick loop.
     -   `/youtube`: Scraper for searching YouTube.
 -   `/public`: Contains all frontend assets served to the client.
-    -   `core.js`: The core client-side script responsible for creating the player in a 3D/VR environment and communicating with the server.
+    -   `core.js`: A library of core functions for creating the player and communicating with the server.
+    -   `playlist.js`: The main entry-point script for embedding the player into an A-Frame scene.
     -   `player.js`: Manages the YouTube IFrame Player API, handling playback, sync, and events.
     -   `/playlist`: The HTML, CSS, and JS for the separate playlist management UI.